-The Human Cause of 4 Major Accounting Errors and How to Eliminate Them
+Fa Blog Human Cause Of 4 Major Accounting Errors Banner

 The reliance on manual controls and procedures remains a major cause of some of the most common accounting errors.
 We’re not just talking minor errors, such as an unmatched invoice, either.
 These manual processes result in material misstatements of financial results or business performance.
 All too often, they go out externally to regulators and investors.